spinamp/spindexer/README.md

 watch -n 60 "yarn start >> ./log" 2>&1
 ```

+## Operations
-*Note: Sometimes things fail (eg: an offchain API is down).
+Sometimes things fail (eg: an offchain API is down).
 This is fine and expected.
 Things should continue as expected on the next run of the script.
-Most NFTs/Tracks/Platforms that cause failure/errors are moved into an error queue and retried a few times after some delay so that they don't block progress for the rest of the indexer.*
+Most NFTs/Tracks/Platforms that cause failure/errors are moved into an error queue and retried a few times after some delay so that they don't block progress for the rest of the indexer.

+You may also want to disable the ipfs pinning processors by commenting out the ipfsAudioPinner and ipfsArtworkPinner lines from index.ts - They run quite slowly as most pin services have low rate limits.

 ## Design Goals
 There are a few design goals for the system: